MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/secondary-users.md

 ## Limitations

--  You can create up to 10 users/roles per cluster. if you have a requirement to add more users, please open a [support ticket](/azure/azure-portal/supportability/how-to-create-azure-support-request)
+-  You can create up to 10 users/roles per cluster.
+If you have a requirement to add more users, please open a [support ticket](/azure/azure-portal/supportability/how-to-create-azure-support-request).
 -  The `Updateuser` command now only supports password updates and cannot modify other object fields.
 -  The `Roleinfo` command is not supported in preview.
-Alternatively you can use `usersInfo`
+Alternatively you can use `usersInfo`.